PabloYza/Natours/README.md

 - Use of Sass
 - Master responsive design
 - Learn CSS Grid layouts & Flexbox
+- BEM build style
+- 7 in 1 architecture

 To do that I will build 3 different websites:
 - Natours: Advanced responsive design